 The History of Evan Williams

-Evan Williams Straight Kentucky Bourbon Whiskey follows a heritage of excellence established nearly 200 years ago.
+Evan Williams Kentucky Straight Bourbon Whiskey follows a heritage of excellence established more than 200 years ago.
 It was in 1783 that Evan Williams founded the first commercial distillery in the area that was admitted into the Union in 1792 as the Commonwealth of Kentucky.

 The basic processes used by Evan Williams are still employed by our family owned distillery.
 These tradition-laden methods are responsible for the rich, unique flavor of Evan Williams Bourbon.